• Skip to primary navigation

 Sautéed mushrooms on a white plate.

-How to prepare Asparagus
+How to Prepare Asparagus

 Asparagus are in season and readily available in the markets near us.
 We chose to peel the bottoms of the asparagus to make them extra tender and create a more finished dish.
 However, this is not required.
-The most important part is to make sure that you either break or cut the asparagus where the tough and the tender parts meet.

 If you looking for more low carb recipes, be sure to check out these ideas.